MicrosoftDocs/sql-docs/docs/2014/sql-server/install/configure-the-unattended-execution-account-ssrs-configuration-manager.md

 ms.assetid: 4e50733e-bd8c-4bf6-8379-98b1531bb9ca
 caps.latest.revision: 8
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "jhubbard"
 ---
 # Configure the Unattended Execution Account (SSRS Configuration Manager)
-  [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] provides a special account that is used for unattended report processing and for sending connection requests across the network.
+  [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides a special account that is used for unattended report processing and for sending connection requests across the network.
 The account is used in the following ways:

 -   Send connection requests over the network for reports that use database authentication, or connect to external report data sources that do not require or use authentication.
 For more information, see [Specify Credential and Connection Information for Report Data Sources](../../../2014/reporting-services/specify-credential-and-connection-information-for-report-data-sources.md) in SQL Server Books Online.